From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Measuring LLM Capability for ZK Code Generation

 \finding{\ding{173}}{LLMs excel at surface-level knowledge such as syntax and API references, but exhibit weaknesses in advanced language features and compiler principles.}

-These findings are consistent with the nature of the knowledge base: official documents, standard libraries, public tutorials, and open-source examples are all widely accessible training material to LLMs.
-Therefore, it is anticipated that LLMs can achieve strong performance on such content.
+These findings are consistent with the nature of the knowledge base: official documents, public tutorials, and examples are all widely accessible training material to LLMs.
+Thus, it is anticipated that LLMs can achieve strong performance on such content.
+This suggests that (i) explicit augmentations on language grammars or official documentations may be unnecessary (ii) LLMs exhibit strong potential for ZK programming tasks but require further evaluations to reveal the bottlenecks.